sogeuni/contents/abs/basic/special-characters.md

 # The name of this function is :
 ```

-This is not [[portabilityissues|portable]] behavior, and therefore not a recommended practice.
+This is not [[portability-issues|portable]] behavior, and therefore not a recommended practice.
 In fact, more recent releases of Bash do not permit this usage.
 An underscore **_** works, though.

 A _colon_ can serve as a placeholder in an otherwise empty function.